bloominstituteoftechnology/Computer-Architecture/LS8-inventory.md

 Contains memory array elements for printing the number 8.

 - printstr.ls8

+Contains memory array elements for printing a string.

 - sctest.ls8

+Used in completing the Histogram Stretch Goal

 - stack.ls8

 Contains memory array elements for implementing a stack.

 - stackoverflow.ls8

+Contains memory array elements for testing what happens when the call stack pointer is out of bounds.